The Fdio Project

 Encoding M2FM M2FM FM MFM MFM MFM MFM

-Just for comparison, here are the characteristics for common DOS floppy disc formats:
+Just for comparison, here are the characteristics for common DOS floppy disk formats:

 Drive